Nunes had secret meeting at White House before Trump monitoring claim

 Democrats believe the president wanted to release the information as a way of buttressing Trump's discredited claim that President Obama "wiretapped" him at Trump Tower during the transition.
 Moments after Nunes first made the announcement, Trump said he felt "somewhat" vindicated.

-After saying the reports he saw suggested Trump and his team had been "monitored," Nunes on Friday backtracked, and acknowledged that he couldn't be sure of that.
+After saying he had seen reports showing that Trump and his team had been "monitored," Nunes on Friday backtracked, and acknowledged that he couldn't be sure of that.
 Nunes has made clear that much of what he saw involved foreigner-to-foreigner conversations about Trump and his associates, and Nunes is raising questions about whether those reports were improperly distributed around the government.

 Nunes has said he would share the information he reviewed with committee Democrats as early as Monday.
-The House intelligence committee is slated to meet at 7 pm, according to a Democratic aide, and Democrats are hoping to review some of the intelligence reports referencing Trump and his aides in their sensitive facility in the Capitol.
+House intelligence committee Democrats are slated to meet at 5 pm, according to Democratic aides, and Democrats are hoping to review some of the intelligence reports referencing Trump and his aides in their sensitive facility in the Capitol.

+Though the White House has previously voiced concern over information leaks from anonymous sources regarding the Russia investigation in the media, Press Secretary Sean Spicer didn't have that concern about Nunes' unnamed source.

+"I think there's a difference between a leak and someone pursuing a review of the situation that they have determined," Spicer said, adding that Nunes is cleared to receive classified information.